 In the end, I realized that it didn't bother me at all!
 The ease at which you can make two identically sized blocks and come up with this interesting lap quilt layout was much more appealing than a few triangle point "nubs".
 It's made even less noticeable when using the same or similarly-valued fabrics.

 I knew I would need some kind of border to stabilize all of the outer bias edges.
 Borders are something I don't generally add if I can help it.
 In this case, the borders were necessary and I added two: one to blend in with the main part of the quilt top and one to frame the whole thing.
 I was surprised by how much I liked the bold pink (almost red) color along the perimeter.
 I decided to use the same fabric for the binding.

 Overall, I'm so happy with this experiment!
 I'm glad I took the risk of cutting up a pretty block.
 The reward was pretty sweet.
 One last thing: How adorable is that gingham for the back???
 Soooooo adorable.
 I would have also accepted "very adorable" as an answer. ;)

 If you are thinking about making this quilt or using the Fierce Feathered Star block in your own quiltmaking, you can download the pattern here.
-You'll get detailed (and photo heavy) instructions for making either the 20" or 36" block.
+You'll get detailed (and illustration-heavy) instructions for making either the 20" or 36" block, in addition to a whole video series demonstrating every step!
 There's no paper piecing and no y-seaming! :)